 “A Yoga student must have their own practice.
 You won’t make progress if you don’t practice at home.”

 Harmony Yoga Courses

-These four courses run over a two year period.
+A new format training is currently being designed and details of training workshops will be posted shortly.
 They must be completed in order as the knowledge and practice progressively builds up.

 Viniyoga is mentioned in Yoga Sutra 3:6 as ‘application by stages’.
 One can move onto the next stage only when the first has been mastered, Yoga proceeds in stages.

 “If he has not mounted the previous step, he cannot get on to a higher one.”

 This is the Harmony Yoga introductory course.
 It is a two day course introducing the main principles and methods of Yoga based on Sri T Krishnamacharya’s teachings and includes an introduction to Ayurveda, Samkhya, Yoga and Vedanta and the classical goals of Yoga.